C.D. Euzkadi: Stadiums

-All league matches in the 1938/39 season were played in just 3 stadiums: Parque Necaxa, Parque España and Parque Asturias.
-On the 26 March 1939 Parque Asturias stadium was severely damaged in a fire that began immediately after a match.
+All league matches in the 1938/39 season were played in just 3 stadiums: Parque Necaxa, Parque España and Parque Asturias, all located in Mexico City.
+On March 26, 1939, the Parque Asturias stadium was severely damaged in a fire that began immediately after a match.

 Other matches

 Apart from participating in the Primera Fuerza league during the 1938/39 season, Club Deportivo Euzkadi also played two friendly matches against a joint Marte/Atlante team (to raise money for poor children and the Mexican Red Cross), one against Atlante, and two others against Tampico.